Did you know that March 4th

 • Take an online grammar quiz

-• Watch “Weird Al” Yankovic’s Word Crimes video ‒ and don’t miss seeing and hearing what is (obviously) my favourite line: “You really need a full-time proof reader” (I don’t even care that he uses “proof reader” with a space!)
+• Watch “Weird Al” Yankovic’s Word Crimes video − and don’t miss what is (obviously) my favourite line: “You really need a full-time proofreader”

 • Check out the resources on the National Grammar Day website, which is hosted by Mignon Fogarty, author of Grammar Girl’s Quick and Dirty Tips for Better Writing